mostafa7arafa/Titanic_SpaceShip_Competition/README.md

 - Model evaluation metrics such as accuracy are provided.
 - The submission file is generated following the Kaggle competition requirements.

+## Performance
+- Model Accuracy: The model achieved an accuracy of 79% on the test dataset.

 ## Author
 Mostafa Arafa